BenValcour/newclassroom-takehome-project-pytest/README.md

 ###  Test assumptions

 - The "nat" property is the value used to control the  CountByCountry feature.
 The "country" property in the location object is ignored as part of testing.
-- The value of the "password" property is assumed to be valid US keyboard input.
+- The value of the "password" property is assumed to be valid keyboard input.
+Consideration is made for non-english passwords.
+- For CountPasswordComplexity results, it is assumed the name is the password, and the value is its complexity.
+It is assumed the result set should not contain duplicate name entries.
 - The users data may be incomplete.
 That is, for a successful user response, the user object will have all properties present, but may contain properties with empty values.
 For example, Users[0]["Gender"] might be null or an empty string.
-These scenarios are considered for error cases and validating service behavior with missing/unepxected values.
+These scenarios are considered for error cases and validating service behavior with missing/unexpected values.

  ## Implementation

 The tests are implemented using python/pytest with the requests module.
-The test data is static and was created using the https://randomuser.me/api site for the initial data and then modified for specific test cases.
+The test data is static, located in the testdata folder, and was created using the https://randomuser.me/api site for the initial data and then modified for specific test cases.

 Why did I use python:
 - Quick and simple to implement using open source SW